The College Monk

 Where do you find the college's retention rate?

-All universities must report figures for audit, and if the data isn't submitted, they are punished.
-Make sure to check the database and search for the majority of the measurements you can utilize.
+The most straightforward approach to discover a school's retention rate is at the NCES database.
+All universities must report figures for audit and they are punished if the data isn't submitted.
+Make certain to check the database and search for the majority of the measurements you can utilize.
+You may likewise have the option to approach the school's confirmations office for this rate legitimately.

-You should set aside the effort to pick the right school while you get your education with the goal that you can procure a degree.
-When you do this, you can genuinely like the choice that you make to look at changed schools.
+It is important that you set aside the effort to pick the correct school while you get your education with the goal that you can procure a degree.
+When you do this, you can truly like the choice that you make to look at changed schools.
+On the off chance that you discover a school with an extraordinary culture, great degrees of consistency and other great measurements, similar to great graduation rates, it might be a great opportunity to submit.

 Which Student Is Likely to Stay in School?